Museum of Classical Archaeology

 Because this is a university teaching collection, we are not always open to booked visits or to the general public.
-However, thanks to the generous dedication of University Alumni Volunteers, we are delighted to announce that the Museum is open to the general public on the first Tuesday of every month (excluding December and January), between 11.00 am - 3.00 pm.
+However, thanks to the generous dedication of University Collections Volunteers, we are delighted to announce that the Museum is open to the general public on the first Tuesday of every month (excluding December and January), between 11.00 am - 3.00 pm.

 We welcome all visitors to the University during this time, but please note that large bags, strollers etc may not be taken into the Museum.
 Photography is only allowed for personal use, without a flash or with a tripod.

 In addition to the First Tuesdays initiative, we are also always open to the public during our annual University Open Day, which is usually held in August on a Sunday.
 Please check with the University's main web-pages in early August every year for more information on this.

 We welcome visits by school groups.
 All bookings must be made with the following in mind:

 - No bookings can be made on the first Tuesday of the month, since this would impinge on access by the general public on those days.
 Outside these days, visits should be booked between the hours of 9.00 am - 5.00 pm, Mon-Fri.
 The Museum is not normally open on weekends.